 Hitboxes have always been a crucial part of a video game.
-It is the backbone of almost every single games you have ever played.
-By changing how the hitbox of a game work, you can change how the game itself feels, and even the balance of the game.
+It is the backbone of almost every single game you have ever played.
+By changing how the hitbox of a game works, you can change how the game itself feels, and even the balance of the game.
 And, despite a number of people complaining about the log-sized arrows from Hanzo, Overwatch has one of the best hitbox usages in the entire industry, and we'll show you why.

 Brief History Of Hitboxes

 A hitbox is basically a box around an object that is the essence of all interaction in video games.
 It takes an incredible amount of resources if you want to take a character’s every pixel and determined if a projectile is hitting them, and the hitbox is the developers’ workaround for this problem.